Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

 \subsection{Overall Pipeline}

 The architecture of the proposed method is illustrated in Figure \ref{fig2}.a, including feature extraction, joint audio-visual learning, and prediction.
-The joint audio-visual learning is the crucial composition of our proposed model, which consists of two steps: the feature encoding at the segment level and the semantic guidance at the video level.
-The second step will be achieved through the Event Semantic Consistency Modeling (ESCM) module.
+Joint audio-visual learning is the crucial process of our proposed model, which consists of two steps: feature encoding at the segment level and semantic guiding at the video level.
+The second step will be achieved through the event semantic consistency modeling (ESCM) module.
 The feature encoding at the segment level includes the initial feature fusing and background screening.
-The proposed ESCM module increases the distinction between the representations of different events at the video level and empirically models the development of events in the temporal dimension.
-At last, the updated audio-visual features modeled by ESCM are fused and then sent to the final classification module, predicting which video segments contain an event and the event category.
+The proposed ESCM module exploits video-level semantics as prior information to identify interesting events and empirically models the development of events in the temporal dimension.
+Lastly, the updated audio-visual features modeled by ESCM are fused and then sent to the final classification module, predicting which video segments contain an event and the event category.

-\subsection{Feature Encoding at The Segment Level}
+\subsection{Feature Encoding at the Segment Level}

-We directly adapt AGVA \cite{tian2018audio} and PSP \cite{zhou2021positive} for multi-modal early fusion and encoding.
-Firstly, in the encoding module, an audio-guided visual attention (AGVA) module \cite{tian2018audio} is used to perform an early fusion of audio-visual information, making the model focus on the visual regions with a higher correlation with the corresponding audio segments.
-The initial encoding of the temporal relationships is then completed by using a single-layer Bi-LSTM \cite{schuster1997bidirectional} to obtain $ a^{lstm}\in \mathbb{R}^{T\times d_l} $, $ v^{lstm}\in \mathbb{R}^{T\times d_l}$.
-Next, we utilize the positive sample propagation module (PSP) \cite{zhou2021positive} to enhance the encoded features by removing audio and visual samples that have weak connections.
-In this way, the audio and visual features are aggregated with the positively correlated segments to obtain the segment-level encoded features $ a^{seg}\in \mathbb{R}^{T\times d_s} $, $v^{seg}\in \mathbb{R}^{T\times d_s}$.
+Since the elements contained in the video and audio of each segment do not correspond exactly one-to-one, e.g., the silent object and out-of-picture sound, we need to encode the features at the segment level for initial audio-visual fusion.
+As seen in Figure \ref{fig2}.a, we adopt an attention module and positive sample propagation strategy as our segment-level feature encoding structure.
+First, in the encoding module, an audio-guided visual attention (AGVA) module \cite{tian2018audio} is used to perform an early fusion of audio-visual information, making the model focus on the visual regions with a higher correlation with the corresponding audio segments.
+The initial encoding of the temporal relationships is then completed by using a single-layer Bi-LSTM \cite{schuster1997bidirectional}.
+Next, we utilize the positive sample propagation module (PSP) \cite{zhou2021positive} to enhance the encoded features by diminishing audio and visual samples that have weak connections.
+In this way, the audio and visual features are aggregated with the positively correlated segments to obtain the segment-level encoded features $ \boldsymbol{A}^{seg}\in \mathbb{R}^{T\times d_s} $, $\boldsymbol{V}^{seg}\in \mathbb{R}^{T\times d_s}$.